strata-mvc/strata/docs/routes.md

 ## Dynamic url parameters

-The last route in the previous exemple will trigger on calls to `/music-page/my-name-is-jonas/`, `/music-page/x-y-u/` should the custom post types exist and be publicly visible to the frontend.
+The last route in the previous example will trigger on calls to `/music-page/my-name-is-jonas/`, `/music-page/x-y-u/` should the custom post types exist and be publicly visible to the frontend.
 These request will  to the method `view` of the controller `SongController` with the matched slug as first parameter, should it be present.

 The custom post type `Song` needs to be configured the proper rewrite rule prefix :